rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 >Example:
 ><CITE>[2], 40 pages</CITE>
->(*Comment:* Pages are numbered 3-40 with four unnumbered pages at the beginning)
+>(*Comment*: Pages are numbered 3-40 with four unnumbered pages at the beginning)
 >
 >but
 >
 ><CITE>[2], 5-40 pages</CITE>
->(*Comment:* Pages are numbered 5-40 with two unnumbered pages at the beginning; there is no evidence that any leaves are missing)
+>(*Comment*: Pages are numbered 5-40 with two unnumbered pages at the beginning; there is no evidence that any leaves are missing)

 <a name="5.20.5.3">5.20.5.3</a> Record unnumbered blank pages or blank leaves interrupting a numbered sequence by enclosing the number of unnumbered pages or leaves in square brackets between page or leaf numbers where the interruption occurs.